This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our Disclosures for more information.

-Are you thinking about how to start a side gig?
+Are you ready to start a side gig?

+In this age of instance access to the world, it has become easier to start a side gig online and earn money through the “gig” economy.
 For more years than I can count, I’ve worked numerous side gig jobs to make extra money in addition to my high school, college, and corporate job schedules.
-These jobs have never been expected to match my 9-5 income, but absolutely helped me to become debt free and covered some expenses (and fun hobbies) along the way.
+These jobs have never been expected to match my retail or corporate income, but absolutely helped me to become debt free and covered some expenses (and fun hobbies) along the way.

 You are most likely reading this on one of my blogs.
-Making money through blogging didn’t come easy for me.
-It was truly a struggle for most of the first two years.
+Making money through blogging didn't come easy for me.
+It was truly a struggle for several years.
 So many times, I wanted to give up because I wasn’t seeing results from my efforts and wasn’t sure how to break through the obstacles.
+However, once I figured it our, blogging became a viable way to earn money during small slivers of time working at my side gig ideas.

 Obstacles are those frightful things you see when you take your eyes off of your goal – Henry Ford

-As a hobby, I found the time in tiny pockets of my life – sometimes only 5 minutes in a week and other times a full day on a weekend.
+As a hobby, I found the time in tiny bits of life – sometimes only 5 minutes in a week and other times a full day on a weekend.

-By having these side gigs, I was constantly learning and eventually realized that blogging makes me even more engaged with my corporate job because I am developing new skills and constantly thinking about current technology.
+After I learned how to start writing as a side gig, I was constantly learning and eventually realized that blogging makes me even more engaged with my corporate job because I am developing new skills and constantly thinking about current technology.
 In addition, I read a lot of blogs and enjoy spending time understanding different viewpoints.

 I’ve been there and it’s not easy, but it’s absolutely rewarding.